 SPECIAL GUEST: CARLOS FERRAND

-It is VLAFF’s pleasure to welcome in Vancouver one of Canada’s most innovative and prolific Latin-Canadian filmmakers, CARLOS FERRAND, who will be in attendance to present three of his works, (plus a very special secret screening).
+It is VLAFF’s pleasure to welcome in Vancouver one of Canada’s most innovative and prolific Latin-Canadian filmmakers, Montreal based director CARLOS FERRAND, who will be in attendance to present three of his works, (plus a very special secret screening).